riquewill1977/configure-ad/README.md

 <h2>Setup Resources in Azure</h2>

-1. Create the Domain Controller VM (Windows Server 2022) named “DC-1"<b />
+- Create the Domain Controller VM (Windows Server 2022) named “DC-1”
-- a.
-Take note of the Resource Group and Virtual Network (Vnet) that get created at this time<b />
+1. Take note of the Resource Group and Virtual Network (Vnet) that get created at this time
-2. Set Domain Controller’s NIC Private IP address to be static<b />
+- Set Domain Controller’s NIC Private IP address to be static
-DC-1 > Networking > NIC > IP Configurations<b />

-3. Create the Client VM (Windows 10) named “Client-1”.
-Use the same Resource Group and Vnet that was created in the DC-1 Step 1.a .<b />
+- Create the Client VM (Windows 10) named “Client-1”.
+Use the same Resource Group and Vnet that was created in Step 1.a
-4. Ensure that both VMs are in the same Vnet [you can check the topology with Network Watcher]<b />
+- Ensure that both VMs are in the same Vnet (you can check the topology with Network Watcher
-Here is an illustration of what we are doing:<b />